PyTorch¶

 which utilises a single GPU.
 The following steps will set up the environment to

-use with an existing virtual environment named pytorchenv
+use with an existing virtual environment named pytorch_env

 , with PyTorch and